root-project/web/blog/_posts/2022-03-01-code-horsepower-f1.md

 - Clone the *ROOT* *git* repository
 - Open *QtCreator*
 - "File", "Open File or Project" and double click on the main "CMakeLists.txt" file.
-- In the "Configure Project" kit dialog, activate the "Debug", deactivate "Release" and press on "Configure".
+- In the "Configure Project" - "Desktop Kit" dialog, activate the "Debug", deactivate "Release" and press on "Configure".
 The "Debug" mode will internally set the `CMAKE_BUILD_TYPE` to `Debug`, as you would do from a command line.
-- Specify the folder where it will be built
+- Specify the folder where it will be built.
+This can be set in the text box right from the "Debug" checkbox (while you are in the "Configure Project" - "Desktop Kit" dialog).
 - If you've already built *ROOT* using debug mode via your command line, then you can "import" your preexisting build, to not recompile it and save your time.
+- Press then on the "Configure Project" button.
+- On the left pane, press again on the "Projects" icon.
-- At the bottom of the "Key" dialog, deactivate or activate submodules of *ROOT* as needed.
+- At the bottom of the "Key" tree viewer, deactivate or activate submodules of *ROOT* as needed.
 This acts as passing `-Dmodule=ON` via the command line.
 - Consider enabling "testing" to run all *ROOT* tests.
 - In the "Build steps", click on "Details", and specify `-j8` on the "CMake arguments" or whatever other number, to speed up the build.
-- On the left, click on the "Build" icon, and *ROOT* will be compiled.
+- On the left bottom pane, click on the "Build" (the big hammer) icon, and *ROOT* will be compiled.
-- Once built, on the left "Projects", "Kit", "Run" pane, click on the "Run" line on the right, and select which executable you want to run.
+- Once built, on the left, click on "Projects", "Kit", "Run" small icon on ther ight, under "Build & Run", and under "Run configuration", select which executable you want to run.
-- You can run it from the big "Play" icon on the left.
+- You can run it from the big "Play" icon on the left pane.

 ### Debugging your ROOT scripts or executables with GDB